 When you distribute revenue across a date range that does not have an accounting period defined, the revenue is placed in the Open-Ended accounting period.
 Once you create an accounting period, you can move revenue out of the Open-Ended accounting period into the accounting period you just created.

-Navigate to Finance > Accounting Periods and click Distribute revenue from Open-Ended accounting period, as shown in the following figure.
+Navigate to Finance > Accounting Periods and click Distribute revenue from Open-Ended accounting period on the right-side pane under the Action section.